Bilagi

-Bilagi is a panchayat town and taluka in the Bagalkot district of Karnataka, India.
+Bilagi, or Bilgi, is a panchayat town and taluka in the Bagalkot district of Karnataka, India.
 It is located at a distance of 30 km from the district headquarters of Bagalkote.
 The main occupation of people in this taluka is agriculture.
 Most of the farmers grow sugarcane.

 History

 To the north of Bilgi is a stone pond called Arettina Bavi ('six-bullock well'), an object of interest.
 The temple inside the well of Mahadeva, is not worshipped as the linga is broken.
 The stone inscriptions in Kannada and Persian built into the walls of the well register that it was constructed by Visajipanta in 1708.
 There is a dargah of Hasan Dongri, in the town.
 Moharam festival is celebrated in a big way here.
 One Km to the south of Bilgi is the temple of Shri Siddeshwara, encompassed by hillocks.
 On a footstep of the temple is an inscription of 1695–96 which records construction of the eastern doorway by Khanderao Timmaji, a subordinate of Vajir Haidar Khan.